maxfahl/cursor-agent-master-prompt/prompt.md

    ```
    git branch --show-current
    ```
+   1.1.
+Find out the core files and implementation details involved in the [TASK].
+        - Store what you've found under the "Task Analysis Tree" of the [TASK FILE].
+   1.2.
+Branch out
+        - Analyze what is currently in the "Task Analysis Tree" of the [TASK FILE].
+        - Look at other files and functionality related to what is currently in the "Task Analysis Tree", by looking at even more details, be thorough and take your time.

 ## 2. Task File Creation
 1. Create the [TASK FILE], naming it `[TASK_FILE_NAME]_[TASK_IDENTIFIER].md` and place it in the `.tasks` directory at the root of the project.
 2. The [TASK FILE] should be implemented strictly using the "Task File Template" below.
    a.
-Start by adding the contents of the "Task File Template" to the [TASK FILE].
+Copy the entire contents of the "Task File Template" and the "Safety Procedures" section to the [TASK FILE]
-   b.
+      - This is a critical step, So do not modify the "Task File Template" in any way, it should be copied verbatim and in full, including all sections, sub-sections, commands, and HALT orders.
+      - Make a note surrounding this that it should NEVER be removed or edited.
+   c.
 Adjust the values of all placeholders based on the "User Input" and placeholder terminal commands.
-3. Make a visible note in the [TASK FILE] that the "Execution Protocol" and its content should NEVER be removed or edited
+3. Make a visible note in the [TASK FILE] that the "Execution Protocol" and "Safety Procedures" content should NEVER be removed or edited

 <<< HALT IF NOT [YOLO MODE]: Before continuing, wait for the user to confirm the name and contents of the [TASK FILE] >>>